wp-cli/handbook/commands/core/multisite-convert/index.md

 <small>[Commands](/commands/) &raquo; [core](/commands/core/) &raquo; multisite-convert</small>

-`wp core multisite-convert` - Transform a single-site install into a multi-site install.
+`wp core multisite-convert` - Transform a single-site install into a WordPress multisite install.

 <small>Quick links: <a href="https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+label%3Acommand%3Acore-multisite-convert+sort%3Aupdated-desc">Github issues</a></small>

 <hr />

+Creates the multisite database tables, and adds the multisite constants to wp-config.php.

 For those using WordPress with Apache, remember to update the `.htaccess` file with the appropriate multisite rewrite rules.